konstantin205/tom-kv-storage/doc/unordered_map.md

 ## Description

-`tomkv::unordered_map` class template for an associative container that stores key-value pairs with unique keys.
+`tomkv::unordered_map` class template for an associative container that stores key-value pairs with unique keys, organized into buckets.

 `tomkv::unordered_map` is semanticaly similar to `std::unordered_map`, but permits multiple threads to concurrently insert, find and erase elements.